 F. The Tax Authority has the power to review and, if applicable, correct the income tax calculated by the Fund in the four years following the tax filing year.
-Affidavits of income tax and general sales tax for the years 2016 through 2020 are pending audit by the Tax Authority.
+The Fund's income tax and general sales tax returns for the years 2016 through 2020 are pending audit by the Tax Authority.